Go to main content

 P. Droz-Vincent

-Organized around major themes, this course is designed to integrate those who have never studied IR before, those who are new to IR and those who are looking for a deeper understanding of IR.
+Organized around major themes, so as to include those who have never tackled IR, those who are new to IR as well as those who are looking for a deeper insight into IR.
 The themes are also adapted to current events.
 Logics of power, USA in IR, rise of new players, China in IR, Russia in IR.
 Classical wars, transformations of wars and civil wars, the return of war to Europe?
 Ideas, ideologies, democratic transformation of IR, US foreign policy.
 Intervention and IR, UN or unilateral intervention, neo-cons in Iraq, Afghanistan, Libya or Syria.
 New actors in IR, NGOs in war and pacification.
 Legalization of IR, international and transitional justice.
 Religious divides and the fragmentation of world identities.

 L. Marx